Nominees must meet at least five of the following criteria:

 2010: O. Fred Miller, MD, FAAD

-The recipient will be given a monetary award of $1,000 and will be honored at the Academy's recognition luncheon during the Annual Meeting.
+The recipient will be given a monetary award of $1,000 and will be honored at the Academy's Awards Recognition Reception during the Annual Meeting.
 In addition, expenses for the winner to attend the Annual Meeting, including airfare and accommodations, will be reimbursed up to $2,000.
 The winner also will be recognized in Dermatology World, on the AAD website and in other media where award-winners are covered.

 The 2014 Arnold P. Gold Foundation Humanism in Medicine Award will be presented during the Recognition Luncheon at the American Academy of Dermatology's 72nd Annual Meeting in Denver, Colo.

 Contact: Nikki Haton, Project Specialist, Member Services

 Nominate/apply: Nominations submitted will be considered for the 2014 award.